Have questions about renter’s insurance? We have answers.

 Do I need additional protection?
 Standard policies may limit coverage for valuable items such as jewelry, furs, coin collections, musical instruments, and expensive sporting equipment.
 For these, you may need a separate policy or a rider.

 When am I covered?
 Your policy will note if you are covered in losses such as theft, fire, smoke, explosions, and water damage from leaking pipes.
-Storm and flood coverage may vary, but typical renter policies do not cover damages from flood and earthquakes – a separate rider must be purchased.
+Storm and flood coverage may vary, but typical renter policies do not cover damages from floods and earthquakes – a separate rider must be purchased.

 How much liability coverage do I need?
 Renter’s insurance typically provides liability protection that pays for the cost of defending you in court, only up to the limit of your policy.
 (Are we a broken record yet?).
 Therefore, make sure that your limit is not too low before purchasing the policy.